Oswatik/Flask_app/README.md

 Guess who?

     An Animal guessing app made by using the Resnet50 model as the base model.
-Flask used to create the app and UI.
+    Flask used to create the backend for the app.
+Simple UI created using HTML.

 Flask

     It is a backend python framework for easily handeling the backend for your created app.
-It also provides Simple UI as used in the app
+    Template written in HTML is integrated with flask to improve UX.

 Installation and Testing